Monroe station (New York)

 Monroe Avenue was a former Rochester Industrial and Rapid Transit Railway station located in Rochester, New York.
 It was closed in 1956 along with the rest of the line.

-This station was built at Monroe Avenue in a cutting and at one point you could transfer to the Monroe Ave Rochester Railway Company line via surface connection.
-This line was the bed of the Erie Canal which is now a section of the Eastern Expressway.
+This station was built at Monroe Avenue in a cutting; formerly the bed of the Erie Canal which is now a section of the Eastern Expressway.
+Transfers were available to surface-level streetcars on Monroe Avenue.